 We call an element static when it is declared with the modifier static.
 In C# we can declare fields, methods, properties, constructors and classes as static.

-We will first consider the static elements of a class or in other words we will look at the fields, methods, properties and constructors of a class and then we will study the concept of the static class.
+We will first consider the static elements of a class, the fields, methods, properties and constructors, before the concept of the static class.

-What the Static Elements Are Used For?
+For What Are the Static Elements Used?

-Before we study the working principle of the static elements, let’s see the reasons why we need to use them.
+Before we study the working of the static elements, let’s have a look at the reasons for using them.

 Method to Sum Two Numbers

-Let’s imagine that we have a class with a single method that always works in the same manner.
+Let’s imagine a class with a single method that always works in the same manner.
 For example, its task is to get two numbers and return their sum as a result.
-In this scenario there is no matter exactly which object of that class is going to implement that method since it will always do the same thing – adding two numbers together, independent of the calling object.
+In this scenario, it doesn’t matter exactly which object from that class is going to implement that method, since it will always do the same thing – adding two numbers together, independent from the calling object.

-In practice the behavior of the method does not depend of the object state (the values in the object field).
-So why the need to create an object to accomplish that method provided that the method does not depend on any of the objects of that class?
-Why not just get the class to implement that method?
+In practice, the behavior of the method does not depend on the object state (the values in the object fields).
+So why the need to create an object to implement that method, given that the method does not depend on any of the objects from that class?
+Why not just let the class implement that method?

 Instance Counter for Given Class

 Consider a different scenario.
-Let’s say we want to keep in our program the current number of objects, which have been created by a given class.
-How will we keep that variable, which stores the number of created objects?
+Let’s say we want to store in our program the current number of objects, which have been created by a certain class.
+How will we store that value, which represents the number of created objects?

-As we know, we will not be able to store the variable as a class field because for each created object there will be created a copy of that field, initialized with default value.
-Every single object will store its own field for indication of the number of objects and the objects will not be able to share information.
+As we know, we cannot define a variable as a class field, because for each created object there will be created a copy of that field, initialized with a default value.
+Every single object will store its own value for the number of objects and the objects will not be able to share information.

-It looks like the counter should be outside a class field rather than inside it.
+It looks like such a counter should be outside a class rather than inside it.
 In the following subsections we will find out how to deal with such a problem.

 What Is a Static Member?

-Formally speaking, a static member of the class is every field, property, method or other member, which has a static modifier in its declaration1.
-That means that fields, methods and properties, marked as static, belong to the particular class rather than to any particular object of the given class.
+Formally speaking, a static member of the class is every field, property, method or any other member, which has a static modifier in its declaration This means that fields, methods and properties, marked as static, belong to the class rather than to any particular object created from the class.

-Therefore, when we mark a field, method or property as static, we can use them without creating any object of the given class.
-All we need is to have access (visibility) to the class so that we can call the object’s static methods or its static fields and properties.
+Therefore, when we mark fields, methods or properties as static, we can use them without creating any object from the given class.
+All we need is access (visibility) to the class, so that we can call the object’s static methods or its static fields and properties.